Biological-Robotics-at-Tulsa/The-TU-Hand/README.md

 # The-TU-Hand
-A biologically inspired robotic hand for the evaluation of grasping and dexterity
+A biologically inspired robotic hand for the evaluation of grasping and dexterity experiments.